noelledusahel/rails-checkpoint-challenge1/README.md

   - Only Use Migration & Model Generators. __(NO Controller or Scaffold generators)__
   - Issues: Google sticking points.
   - Avoid reusing code you've written this phase. __Write it up from scratch.__
-  - As always, feel free to ask an instructor / mentor for help.
   - Moral of the Story: There's no problem here you can't research and solve in short order.

 #### Actually read __ALL__ the instructions before you start.